m7medVision/lazycommit/README.md

 this allows you to edit the commit message in vim after you've selected it from the menu.

-abort comitting by deleting the commit message in vim.
+abort committing by deleting the commit message in vim.

 ```yaml
 customCommands: